nozerobit/parrot-config/README.md

 Open the `Thunar File Manager` which you can launch with `rofi`, the shortcut for rofi is `Windows + D`, once you are in Thunar, navigate to the Pictures directory.
 Right click on a picture, a nice comfortable image viewer is  `ristretto`, which I recommend using.

-# Compton Configuration
+# Picom Configuration

-If you want to add transparency to an application you should use the `xprop WM_CLASS` command and select the windows/application that you want to apply transparency on, once you click with the cursor on that application you will get the output of the name, copy that name and added it to your `~/.config/compton/comtpon.conf` file.
+If you want to add transparency to an application you should use the `xprop WM_CLASS` command and select the windows/application that you want to apply transparency on, once you click with the cursor on that application you will get the output of the name, copy that name and added it to your `~/.config/picom/picom.conf` file.

 Example: